srinthyay/Project-Management/Quiz 1/NAMEFILE.md

 ## Instructions

-1) write your name to [NAMEFILE.md](https://github.com/OREL-group/Project-Management/blob/main/Quiz%201/NAMEFILE.md) beneath the dotted line.
+1) write your name beneath the dotted line.
+Please add two spaces after your name or a line beneath your name to ensure proper line breaks.

 2) once you are done with all steps in the README file, issue a pull request, fill out the details, and have it accepted.

 ---------------------------------------------------------------------------------------------------------------------------------------